Municipalities of the Philippines: History

+Townships and municipal districts

+During the American era, in provinces where there were non-Christians, such areas being insufficiently fit to become municipalities were designated either municipal districts or townships.

+Townships were adapted also to tribal people.
+By 1903, only the provinces of Benguet and Lepanto-Bontoc were divided by such.
+Townships were later established in Mountain Province (where Lepanto-Bontoc was then included), Nueva Vizcaya, Batanes, Mindoro and Palawan.
+By 1919, townships, alongside rancherías, were abolished and reorganized or annexed into municipal units.

+Municipal districts were "[too] small or remote" settlements where their establishment as barrios of municipalities seemed impossible.
+First established in Department of Mindanao and Sulu, these local units were later formed elsewhere in the country; and however gradually decreased, either being abolished and annexed to another entity, or being converted into a municipality.
+The officials were appointed until mid-1950s when they were eventually elected.
+The Local Government Code of 1983 (now repealed) required all remaining municipal districts be converted into municipalities, effectively abolishing such units.
+The last documented case of such conversion was that of Adams, Carasi and Dumalneg, all in Ilocos Norte, in May 1983.

 Responsibilities and powers

 Municipalities have some autonomy from the National Government of the Republic of the Philippines under the Local Government Code of 1991.
 They have been granted corporate personality enabling them to enact local policies and laws, enforce them, and govern their jurisdictions.
 They can enter into contracts and other transactions through their elected and appointed officials and can tax.
 They are tasked with enforcing all laws, whether local or national.
 The National Government assists and supervises the local government to make sure that they do not violate national law.
 Local Governments have their own executive and legislative branches and the checks and balances between these two major branches, along with their separation, are more pronounced than that of the national government.
 The Judicial Branch of the Republic of the Philippines also caters to the needs of local government units.
 Local governments, such as a municipalities, do not have their own judicial branch: their judiciary is the same as that of the national government.